borongzhang/magpie_ptychography/README.md

 python -m ipykernel install --user --name magpie-env --display-name "Python (magpie-env)"
 ```

+## Reproducibility and Numerical Experiments
+This repository includes **all numerical examples and experiments presented in the paper**,
+with scripts and Jupyter notebooks that reproduce the figures and results reported in the manuscript.

 ## License
 This project is distributed for academic and non-commercial use.
 For other use cases, or for questions and collaborations, please contact the authors.